marmelab/react-admin/docs/Show.md

 ## Displaying Fields Depending On User Permissions

-If you to display some fields only to users with specific permissions, use the `usePermissions` hook and JSX conditions to show/hide fields.
+If you want to display some fields only to users with specific permissions, use the `usePermissions` hook and JSX conditions to show or hide fields.

 Here's an example inside a `Show` view with a `SimpleShowLayout` and a custom `actions` component: